 Career and Technical Education (CTE) Program

 The Brimley Area Schools-LSSU CTE Natural Resources and Conservation program prepares local high school students for a career in natural resources.
-This program can be taken for one or two years, and students can earn up to 7 college credits in the process.
+This program can be taken for one or two years, and students can earn up to seven college credits in the process.

 Students will gain hands-on field experiences through the many partnerships fostered with local entities in the Eastern Upper Peninsula including national, state, tribal, and private natural resources organizations.